wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 Key functions include:

  - **`setRegisteredSender`** - this new function registers the sender's contract address on the source chain.
-It ensures that only registered contracts can send messages, preventing unauthorized senders.
+It ensures that only registered contracts can send messages, preventing unauthorized senders

  - **`receiveWormholeMessages`** - the core function that processes the received message.
 It checks that the Wormhole relayer sent the message, decodes the payload, and emits an event with the message content.
 It is essential to verify the message sender to prevent unauthorized messages